mrobert09/Binary-Tree/README.md

 ## BinaryTree.cpp

 All the logic related to the binary tree structure (not node specific).
-Has an overloaded "<<" operator for custom printing the binary tree in stdout.
+Has an overloaded "<<" operator for custom printing the binary tree in stdout which can be found in the header file.
+This is where the bulk of the logic of the program occurs.
 Includes the following methods:

 ### BinaryTree()  -Public
   Default constructor, only inititializes an empty root.